vdudouyt/usbsniff/README.md

 * How does usb_replay handles the input transfers?

-  It fires an input request and blocks until the response received.
+  It fires an input request through libusb-1.0 which blocks until the response will be received.

 * Does usb_replay respects the timings?